 Is it appropriate to retain a sunset clause from previous document in a "modern award"?

-(g) Payment of allowances
+Payment of allowances33 (g)

 Payment of all allowances shall be made to the employee concerned on the appropriate pay day within 6 weeks following application by the employee.